pooltogether/v4-docs/docs/reference/contracts/DrawCalculator.md

 The DrawCalculator calculates a user's prize by matching a winning random number against
             their picks.
 A users picks are generated deterministically based on their address and balance of tickets held.
 Prize payouts are divided into multiple tiers: grand prize, second place, etc...
-            A user with a higher average weighted balance (during each draw perid) will be given a large number of pickIndices to choose from, and thus a higher chance to match the randomly generated winning numbers.
+            A user with a higher average weighted balance (during each draw period) will be given a large number of picks to choose from, and thus a higher chance to match the winning numbers.
-            The DrawCalculator will retrieve data, like average weighted balance and cost of picks per draw from the linked Ticket and PrizeDistributionHistory contracts when payouts are being calculated.

 ## Functions
 ### constructor